 These bowls encourage the use of whatever you have on hand, however here’s the general matrix:

 - Quinoa: A complete source of plant-based protein, quinoa forms the foundation of these bowls.
 You can also brown rice, farro, barley, or whatever your go-to grain is.

 - Veggies: The recipe calls for Brussels sprouts, which you can sub for broccoli or cauliflower, and butternut squash.
 If you’re unable to find butternut squash, you can use sweet potato instead.

 - Spices/Seasonings: Smoked paprika, adobe sauce, and maple syrup create the coveted sweet and spicy flavor profile.
-Suitable subs for adobe sauce include harissa paste or gochujang, both of which offer red chili goodness.
+Suitable subs for adobo sauce include harissa paste or gochujang, both of which offer red chili goodness.

 - Kale: This sturdy green gets mixed right into the quinoa to bulk up the base of these bowls.
 If you’re not a fan of kale, feel free to use fresh spinach instead.

 - Avocado: You can’t beat the one-two punch of heart-healthy fats and fiber!